Amitkumar-Vaghela/fetches-stock-data/README.md

 # fetches-stock-data
 The script fetches intraday stock data using the API.

-Certainly!
-Let's break down the important information about the provided trading-related Python script:

 Purpose:
 The script fetches intraday stock data using the Alpha Vantage API.